 - The baking sheet is there so it’s easy to carry to your grill.
 When you’re done grilling, you can slide the foil packet right back onto it, then carry it straight to the kitchen (or your table).

 - If you do not want your food to touch the foil directly, lay a sheet of parchment paper on top of the foil to act as a barrier.
 Cooking food directly in foil has been noted as a health concern by some, so do whatever makes you the most comfortable.

-- Most often, I do a few sprigs of dill and lemon, but you can use any mix of fresh herbs and citrus that you like.
+- Most often, I do a simple grilled salmon: a few sprigs of herbs and lemon slices.
+I like dill, but you can use any mix of fresh herbs and citrus that you like.

 - If you use a stronger herb like rosemary or dill, be more sparing on the herbs.
 Herbs like parsley or cilantro are more delicate, so you can be more generous.

 - For citrus, use lemon, lime, or orange (or try all 3!).
 Of these, lime is the strongest.